unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 # Acknowledgements {#ack}

-This document is better for the contributions of Wen-Teh Chang, Christian Huitema, Adam Langley, Eric Rescorla, and others.
+This document is better for the contributions of Karthikeyan Bhargavan, Wan-Teh Chang, Christian Huitema, Adam Langley, Eric Rescorla, and others.